datawire/ocibuild/userdocs/ocibuild_layer_gobuild.md

 ## ocibuild layer gobuild

-Create a layer from a directory
+Create a layer of Go binaries

 ### Synopsis